 For those outside the United States, call your local emergency number.

 Information and support for service members and their families.
 About the Call Center.

 Family Life – Resources

-Military families can tap into terrific programs and services – from extensive digital libraries to teen camps to resources that make moves easier.
-Take a look at these top resources for helping your military kids grow strong, make friends and enjoy the adventure side of military life.
+Military families can tap into terrific programs and services — from extensive digital libraries and teen camps to resources that make moves easier.
+Take a look at these top resources for helping your military children grow strong, make friends and enjoy the adventure side of military life.

 Deployment support camps and resources

-Operation Purple camps give military children a safe place to learn to cope with the emotions and reality of deployment.
-Operation Purple campers get to take a break from the stressors leading up to, during or following deployment by spending a fun-filled week with other military kids in the same situation.
+Operation Purple® camps and programs give military children a safe place to learn to cope with the emotions and reality of deployment.
+Operation Purple® campers get to take a break from the stressors leading up to, during or following deployment by spending a fun-filled week with other military youth in the same situation.

 A variety of camps may be available near you, including camps specifically for military teens or retreats for the entire family.
 For availability and more information, visit the National Military Family Association website.

-Meanwhile, Military Kids Connect® offers a safe place online where military kids of all age groups can share experiences and talk about what it's like to be in a military family.
-You'll find:
+Military Kids Connect offers a safe place online where military youth of all age groups can share experiences and talk about what it’s like to be part of a military family.
+You’ll find: